F1 cancels season-opening Australian GP amid virus concerns - WHIZ News

 “We share the disappointment of the sport’s fans that this race cannot go ahead as planned.
 However, the physical and mental health and well being of our team members and of the wider F1 community are our absolute priority,” the team said in a statement.
 “In light of the force majeure events we are experiencing with regards to the Coronavirus pandemic, we no longer feel the safety of our employees can be guaranteed if we continue to take part in the event.”

-There had been two practice sessions scheduled for Friday, with qualifying on Saturday for Sunday’s GP.
-No fans had been allowed into the Albert Park circuit on Friday morning.

-Hamilton had used the first official news conference for drivers in Australia to question the wisdom of racing this weekend.
+Hamilton was critical of the decision to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled.

-“I am really very, very surprised we’re here … it’s shocking we’re all sitting in this room,” Hamilton said at the first official news conference Thursday ahead of Sunday’s Grand Prix.
+“I am really very, very surprised we’re here … it’s shocking we’re all sitting in this room,” Hamilton said.
 “It seems that the rest of the world is already reacting a little bit late … yet Formula One continues.”

-The team denied media reports that its drivers had left Melbourne before the announcement.

-The BBC reported overnight that the race had been postponed, citing two unidentified sources, but Australian Grand Prix Corporation Chairman Paul Little responded by telling Australia’s Channel 9 on Friday that the event would go ahead.

-Victoria state Premier Daniel Andrews said if the race went ahead, it would proceed without fans.

-There were long queues of people waiting to get into Albert Park early Friday but the gates remained closed and none of the scheduled events got underway.
+There were long queues of people waiting to get into Albert Park early Friday but the gates remained closed, and news slowly spread that the state premier had said no spectators would be allowed in, even if the race went ahead..

-More than 300,000 fans regularly attend the Australian GP at the Albert Park circuit over the first four days of the season.
-This year was expected to be no different, despite the cancellation of some other large-scale public gatherings in Australia and around the world.

 Asked why he thought organizers were persisting with the race, Hamilton said “cash is king.”